An ocean topographical map with a blue gradient background and silver translucent lines

 Loading...

-Christopher Newport University’s goal is to increase our freshman-to-sophomore retention rate to 90 percent.
+Christopher Newport’s goal is to increase our freshman-to-sophomore retention rate to 90%.
 CNU has implemented several programs designed to increase our freshman retention-rate in an effort to achieve the articulated aspirational goal.

-As with the graduation rate criterion, the average retention rate of the university’s 13 peer institutions was used to set the threshold of acceptability.
-The threshold of acceptability for our freshman-to-sophomore retention rate is 81 percent.
+As with the Graduation Rate criterion, the average retention rate of the University’s fifteen peer institutions was used to set the threshold of acceptability.
+The threshold of acceptability for our freshman-to-sophomore retention rate is 80%.

 Loading...